Ned Sherrin

 Edward George Sherrin CBE (18 February 1931 – 1 October 2007) was an English broadcaster, author and stage director.
 He qualified as a barrister and then worked in independent television before joining the BBC.
-He appeared in a variety of radio and television satirical shows and theatre shows, some of which he also directed.
+He appeared in a variety of radio and television satirical shows and theatre shows, some of which he also directed and produced.

 Early life

 Sherrin was born at Gawlers Farm, Low Ham, Somerset, the second son of smallholding farmer Thomas Adam Sherrin (1889–1965) and Dorothy Finch (née Drewett; 1895–1980).
 He was educated at Sexey's School, in Bruton, Somerset, and rendered his national service in the Royal Signals, being commissioned as an officer in 1950.

 Although he read law at Exeter College, Oxford, and subsequently qualified as a barrister (called to the bar by Gray's Inn), he became involved in theatre at Oxford and joined British television in 1956 shortly after the founding of independent television, producing shows for ATV in Birmingham.